hieptl/netflix-clone/README.md

 > Agenda:
 >
-> -  Episode 1: Introduce about the course, common rendering types and import sample data to Firebase and understand about React elements, React components by building Netfix's header component.
+> -  Episode 1: Introduce the course, common rendering types, and import sample data to Firebase and understand React elements, React components by building Netflix's header component.
 >
-> - Episode 2: Create Row component, learn how to get data from Firebase and understand about useEffect, props, state, useState by refactoring the Row component.
+> - Episode 2: Create Row component, learn how to get data from Firebase, and understand about useEffect, props, state, useState by refactoring the Row component.
 >
-> - Episode 3: Learn React Router to navigate between pages and create "Sign In" page.
+> - Episode 3: Learn React Router to navigate between pages and create a "Sign In" page.
 >
-> - Episode 4: Learn how to communicate between parent components and child components by building "movie detail" page.
+> - Episode 4: Learn how to communicate between parent components and child components by building a "movie detail" page.
 >
 > - Episode 5: Summary knowledge and deploy the project to Firebase.